 The extended essays option requires completion of two essays of not more than 40 pages each, which may be on related fields, but which may not substantively duplicate papers presented in course work.

-In the project option, a student may use an alternative format such as a video, soundscape production, or an on-line or community-based media project All projects also need to be documented in a written form, not to exceed 40 pages, which will be determined in consultation with the senior supervisor.
+In the project option, a student may use an alternative format such as a video, soundscape production, or an online or community-based media project All projects also need to be documented in a written form, not to exceed 40 pages, which will be determined in consultation with the supervisor.

 Academic Requirements within the Graduate General Regulations